d3z/AdventOfCode/README.md

 ## Day Fourteen
 Bad solution.
 Tried a kind of state machine.
 Not sure that worked out (certainly not pretty) but got the rigth answer.

+__Edit__: I've been looking at other people's solutions.
+I'm almost too embarrassed to continue.
+This puzzle has a much neater mathematical solution which I had no clue about.

+I guess there are programmers and then there are hackers !